efahl/owut/README.md

     dump     - Collect all resources and dump internal data structures.

   -V/--version-to VERSION - Specify the target version, defaults to installed version.
-  -k/--keep       - Save all downloaded working files.
   -v/--verbose         - Print various diagnostics.
 Repeat for even more output.
+  -k/--keep            - Save all downloaded working files.
+  --force              - Force download when there are no changes detected.
   -a/--add ADD         - Comma-separated list of new packages to add to build list.
   -r/--remove REMOVE   - Comma-separated list of installed packages to remove from build list.
   -I/--init-script INIT_SCRIPT - Path to uci-defaults script to run on first boot ('-' use stdin).
   -F/--fstype FSTYPE   - Desired root file system type (squashfs, ext4, ubifs, jffs2).
-  -S/--rootfs-size ROOTFS_SIZE - Root file system size in MB.
+  -S/--rootfs-size ROOTFS_SIZE - Root file system size in MB (1-1024).
   -i/--image IMAGE     - Image name for download, verify, install and upgrade.
+  -f/--format FORMAT   - Format for 'list' output (fs-user, fs-all, config).

 $ owut check
 Board-name     generic